pyrsmk/molt/README.markdown

 Syntax
 ------

-A molt image is set as a regular `img` tag on your HTML body (for dynamic generation purposes, on server side) with an `url` attribute:
+A molt image is set as a regular `img` tag on your HTML body (for dynamic generation purposes on server side), but with an `url` attribute:

     <img url="images/img{320,1024}.jpg" alt="">